When billing clients for work, you must know your billable hours. Only then can you estimate which projects are high-value and which are low-value.

 5. The number of hours spent on the task in the fifth column

-While you can use pen and paper or spreadsheets to track time, nothing beats a tool that does the bulk of the work for you!
+While you can use pen and paper or spreadsheets to track time, nothing beats a tool that does the bulk of the work for you—and this is where Float (hello 👋) comes in.

-Starting in early 2023, you’ll also be able to use a timer on scheduled tasks for fast and accurate time tracking that doesn’t require relying on memory to fill in your timesheet on a Friday afternoon!
+Your team can also use a timer (web- and desktop-based) on scheduled tasks for fast and accurate time tracking that doesn’t require relying on memory to fill in your timesheet on a Friday afternoon.

 Here’s how logging time works in Float in a nutshell:

-- First, you’ll need to sign up for a Float account (free to try for 30 days!).
+- First, you’ll need to sign up for a Float account (free to try for 14 days).
 From there, you can invite your team members to join and ask everyone to log their time.
-Tip!—you can set up timesheet reminders, so people don’t forget to log their time.
+Pro tip: you can set up timesheet reminders, so people don’t forget to log their time.

 - Select the Log my time icon from the left-hand navigation menu to log your hours for the current week.